dotnet/dotNext/README.md

     ```

 ## Acknowledgement
-Many thanks to [ovasquez](https://github.com/ovasquez) from which I borrowed the example pages and repository structure of his [Material Theme for DocFX](https://github.com/ovasquez/docfx-material).
+Many thanks to [Oscar Vásquez](https://github.com/ovasquez) from which I borrowed the example pages and repository structure of his [Material Theme for DocFX](https://github.com/ovasquez/docfx-material).